Conformal blocks, Verlinde formula and diagram automorphisms: Introduction

 From now on we always assume $\sigma$ is nontrivial.
-When the tuple $\vec{\lambda}$ of dominant weights of $\fg$ is $\sigma$-invariant, one can define a natural operator on the conformal block $V_{\fg, \ell, \vec{\lambda}}(C,\vec{p})$ which we still denote by $\sigma$, see Section \ref{conformal_block}.
-A natural question is how to compute the trace of $\sigma$ as operators on the conformal blocks.
-In this paper, we derive a formula for the trace of $\sigma$, which is very similar to Verlinde formula for the dimension of conformal blocks.
+When the tuple $\vec{\lambda}$ of dominant weights of $\fg$ is $\sigma$-invariant, one can define a natural operator on the space $V_{\fg, \ell, \vec{\lambda}}(C,\vec{p})$ of conformal blocks, which we still denote by $\sigma$, see Section \ref{conformal_block}.
+A natural question is how to compute the trace of $\sigma$ as an operator on the space of the conformal blocks.
+In this paper, we derive a formula for the trace of $\sigma$, which is very similar to the Verlinde formula for the dimension of the space of conformal blocks.
 Very surprisingly, in the formula the role of $\fg$ is replaced by $\fg_\sigma$.
+The following is the main theorem of this paper. \bt Let $(C,\vec{p})$ be a stable $k$-pointed curve of genus $g$.
+Let $\sigma$ be a nontrivial diagram automorphism on a simple Lie algebra $\fg$ which has dual Coxeter number $\check{h}$.
+Given a tuple $\vec{\lambda}=(\lambda_1,\lambda_2,\cdots, \lambda_k)$ of $\sigma$-invariant dominant weights of $\fg$ such that for each $i$, $\lambda_i\in P_\ell$, we have the following formula \be \tr(\sigma| V_{\fg, \ell, \vec{\lambda}}(C,\vec{p}) )=|T_{\sigma, \ell}|^{g-1} \sum_{t\in T^{\rm reg}_{\sigma, \ell}/W_\sigma } \frac{\tr(t| W_{\vec{\lambda}} ) }{ \Delta_\sigma(t) ^{g-1}}, \ee where $W_{\vec{\lambda}}$ denotes the tensor product $W_{\vec{\lambda}}:=W_{\lambda_1}\otimes \cdots \otimes W_{\lambda_k}$ of representations of $\fg_\sigma$ and